Starting in the Holy Land

 We are excited to embark on this adventure with a team of faithful who desire to bring scripture to life in a beautiful and experiential way.
 Our current team includes:

-Kristina comes from the creative world having spent 11 years in the web design industry running her own business which she sold in 2020.
-She holds a Masters in Professional Writing from the University of Southern California and is currently completing a Certificate of Theology in Church History from the University of Notre Dame.
+Kristina comes from the creative world having spent a decade in Hollywood and over 12 years in the web design industry running her own business and coaching professionals.
+She holds a Masters in Professional Writing from the University of Southern California and a Certificate of Theology in Church History from the University of Notre Dame.
 Kristina, her husband and four children currently live outside Phoenix, Arizona.

 Ablaze Family Ministries